yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 ## Grid Service Manager (GSM)

-The depanlinkGrid Service Manager (GSM)tengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/The+Grid+Service+Managerbelakanglink, is a special infrastructure service, responsible for managing the Service Grid containers.
+The [Grid Service Manager (GSM)](http://wiki.gigaspaces.com/wiki/display/XAP95/The+Grid+Service+Manager), is a special infrastructure service, responsible for managing the Service Grid containers.
 The GSM accepts user deployment and undeployment requests, and provisions the Service Grid cloud accordingly.
 The GSM monitors SLA breach events throughout the life-cycle of the application, and is responsible for taking corrective actions, once SLAs are breached.

 {% infosign %} It is common to start two instances of GSM services within each Service Grid cloud, for high-availability reasons.